lovepamba/lovepamba.github.io/_posts/2019-12-21-people-will-not-want-to-see-you-succeed.md

 ---
 *(work in progress)*

 There will be people in your life that do not want to see you succeed.
-These people may be your own family members.
+These people may even be your own family members.

+What I have come to learn, is that when I lived a few months without these people and their rotten opinions clouding my life, I lived. *I lived.* I continued to prosper.
+There were moments where I felt emotionally hurt, and even felt physical pain in my heart and stomach. ***But I lived.***